appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ### 4. Configure Power Failure Settings

 Power failure settings allow a Mac to restart automatically after a power outage or failure.
-Activating this on a Mac mini server ensures the server comes back online automatically if power is lost, avoiding downtime.
+Activating this on a Mac ensures the host comes back online automatically if power is lost, avoiding downtime.

 :::info
-For now, Appcircle runners doesn't support auto start when the macOS Host restarts.
+For now, Appcircle runners don't support auto-start when the macOS host restarts.

-You should connect with ssh and [start the VMs](#start-vm)
+You should connect to host with SSH and [start the VMs](#start-vm) manually.
 :::

-To configure power failure settings, you can run the command below 👇.
+To configure power failure settings, you can run the command below.

 ```bash
 sudo /usr/sbin/systemsetup -setrestartpowerfailure on
 ```

+You should see "setrestartpowerfailure: On" in the command output after successful execution.

 :::info
-If your machine doesn't support this feature, you will get the message below 👇.
+If your host doesn't support this feature, you will get the message below.

-`Restart After Power Failure: Not supported on this machine.`
+> Restart After Power Failure: Not supported on this machine.

-You can ignore power failure settings if not supported.
+You can ignore power failure settings if they are not supported.
 :::

 ## Download MacOS VM